Prolapsed disc surgery

 Prolapsed disc surgery is typically seen as a last resort for patients who have not sufficiently responded to conservative, non-surgical treatments.
-Normally offered as an elective procedure, disc surgery is used to manage back pain, neck pain, and other neurological symptoms that have been caused by an intervertebral disc that has become herniated or ruptured.
-However, open back surgeries have a number of inherent risks that need to be considered.
+Normally offered as an elective procedure, disc surgery is used to manage neck pain, back pain, and other neurological symptoms that have been caused by an intervertebral disc that has herniated or ruptured.
+However, traditional open back surgeries have a number of inherent risks that need to be considered.

 - Lengthy recovery and rehabilitation

 - Potential for failed back surgery syndrome (FBSS)

-- Risk of hemorrhaging, infection, and scar tissue buildup
+- Risk of infection and scar tissue buildup

 - Chance of pain transference along adjacent areas of the spine

-At Laser Spine Institute (LSI), we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
-We educate our patients on all of their options, and then offer an alternative to traditional open back surgery in the form of minimally invasive endoscopic spine surgery.
+At Laser Spine Institute, we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
+We educate our patients on all of their options and then offer an alternative to traditional open back surgery in the form of minimally invasive spine surgery.
 Our outpatient procedures are conducted with the assistance of state-of-the-art lasers, helping to alleviate pain without many of the risks typically associated with spine surgery.
 These outpatient procedures are performed through a small incision, sparing the muscles from being cut or torn.